timcmartin/timcmartin.github.io/src/condiments/vietnamese_dipping_sauces.md

    sugar dissolves.
 Remove from the heat.
 2. Add in lime juice, then gradually add the fish sauce, tasting as you go until you get the right balance of sweet, salty, sour.
-3. Stir in garlic and chilli, then some rice vinegar to taste.
+3. Stir in garlic and chili, then some rice vinegar to taste.
 4. Set aside to allow flavours to develop, then serve or store in an airtight container in the refrigerator